OpenMDAO/OpenMDAO-Framework/docs/complex/drivers.rst

    Iteration Hierarchy for All Vehicle Simulations

 Again, the top level driver commands a sequential execution of the SimAcceleration instance and the two SimEconomy instances.
-Note that since there is no data connection between these drivers, they could be executed in parallel if the option is available.
-This will be supported in a future release.
 The three simulation drivers contain the same Vehicle instance in each of their workflows.
-When the second driver starts its simulation, the vehicle's variables are just as the previous simulation left them.
-This is not so important for these drivers, because both simulation components reset the velocity to `0,` the throttle to `idle,` and the gear to `first` before starting.
-However, this persistence of the variables is what enables us to perform cascade optimization (i.e., using multiple optimizers sequentially on the same workflow.)
+That means, that when one driver finished with its simulation, the inputs and outputs of the vehicle component remain set to whatever the last values from that simulation were.
+The next driver then resets the velocity to `0`, the throttle to `idle,` and the gear to `first` before starting its own simulation.

 Now, let's build a new assembly that includes all three simulations run sequentially.